capactio/website/blog/2021-09-07-introducing-capact.md

 If you are familiar with [Kubevela](https://kubevela.io/), [Crossplane](https://crossplane.io/), and [Open Application Model](https://oam.dev/), you can see many similarities between the solution and Capact.
 Here are the main differences:
 - Capact has a unique built-in feature - interchangeable dependencies, which allows to highly reduce amount of duplicated code.
-- Capact is workflow-based solution, which gives your more flexibility.
+- Capact is a workflow-based solution, which gives you more flexibility.
 Unlike Kubevela and Crossplane, Capact is not limited to just infrastructure and application deployment.
 You can use it for virtually everything.

 To read a detailed comparison between Capact and other tools, see our [FAQ](/docs/faq#how-does-capact-compare-to).